What is HR?

 5. Recruiter

-A recruiter, or talent acquisition specialist, locates, interviews, and vets competent applicants for available positions.
-Recruiters create job descriptions and work closely with department managers to identify staffing needs and develop hiring strategies.
-They also negotiate offers, streamline the hiring process, and onboard new hires.
-Success in this position requires strong interpersonal skills, effective communication, and a thorough awareness of the company’s needs and culture.
+A recruiter, or talent acquisition specialist, locates, interviews and vets competent applicants for available positions.
+They create job descriptions and work closely with department managers to identify staffing needs and develop hiring strategies.
+Recruiters negotiate offers, streamline the hiring process, and onboard new hires.
+This role demands strong interpersonal and communication skills and a deep understanding of the company’s needs and culture.

 6. Compensation and benefits manager